saksonikEgor/labs/README.md

 # labs
-laboratory works on the subject of the basics of programming in java
+Laboratory works on the subject of the basics of programming in java